preaction/Stupid-Websocket-Tricks-With-Perl/README.md

 # TALK NAME

-This presentation covers TALK TOPIC
+This presentation covers some simple tricks with WebSockets and Perl

 ## Covered topics

-TBA
+* WebSockets in browsers
+* Using WebSockets in Mojolicious

 # COPYRIGHT AND LICENSE